-4Note that, in Andreoni and Petrie (2003), the No Information treatment is called "Photos" and the Information treatment is called "Information-and-Photos."
+&lt;sup>5 Note that, in Andreoni and Petrie (2004), the No Information treatment is called "Photos" and the Information treatment is called "Information-and-Photos."

-5The photos of the 60 other subjects come from the same cohort as the 80 subjects in the No Information and Information treatments.
-They were recruited at the same time as the 80 other subjects from economics and business school classes at the University of Wisconsin-Madison.
-Of the 60 subjects, 33 are male and 27 are female, ranging in age from 18-28 years (mean: 20.1 years old).
+&lt;sup>6 The photos of the 60 other subjects come from the same cohort as the 80 subjects in the No Information and Information treatments.
+They were recruited at the same time as the 80 other subjects from economics and business school classes at the University of Wisconsin - Madison.
+Of the 60 subjects, 33 are male and 27 are female, ranging in age from 18 to 28 years (mean: 20.1 years old).